hanabi/hanabi.github.io/README.md

 * Players should save rainbow cards with a number clue.
 * There are two exceptions to this:
   * if the color clue also touched another critical card
-  * if the color is a stack that happens to be completely played already
+  * if the color is a stack that is completely played already

 <br />